wistia/wistia-open-docs/_posts/player-api.md

 ### Using iframes and the Player API

-There is a script that can be used to access the player API from outside the iframe.
-It has the same interface as the normal player API, but with the caveat that it won't work in IE7 and below (it won't break anything, it just doesn't work).
-If you aren't too concerned with outdated browsers, this is the recommended way to access the player API.

-Put the following anywhere in the HTML document:

-{% codeblock wistia_js.js %}
-<script src="//fast.wistia.net/static/iframe-api-v1.js"></script>
-{% endcodeblock %}

-{{ "The iframe-api script should be placed after all the iframe embeds on your page (ie near the bottom).
-Once it has run, all Wistia iframes on the page will have the `wistiaApi` property." | note }}

-Now you can access the API by getting the `wistiaApi` property from the iframe element.
+If you're using an [iframe embed]({{ '/embedding#iframe_embed' | post_url }}), you can access the API by getting the `wistiaApi` property from the iframe element.

-You can assign an ID to each wistia iframe so you can get an easy handle to it.
+By assigning an ID to each wistia iframe, you can get an easy handle to it.
 Take a look:

 {% codeblock wistia_js.js %}